Rubik's Magic: Top 5 Magic singles

+Top 5 solvers by average of 5 solves

 Rubik's Magic: Master Edition

 Rubik's Magic: Master Edition (most commonly known as Master Magic) was manufactured by Matchbox in 1987.
 It is a modification from the Rubik's Magic, with 12 tiles instead of the original's 8.
 The puzzle has 12 panels interconnected with nylon wires in a 2 × 6 rectangular shape, measuring approximately 4.25 inches (10.5 cm) by 13 inches (32 cm).
 The goal of the game is the same as for Rubik's Magic, which is to fold the puzzle from a 2 × 6 rectangular shape into a W-like shape with a certain tile arrangement.
 Initially, the front side shows a set of 5 linked rings.
 Once solved, the puzzle takes the shape of the letter W, and shows 5 unlinked rings on the back side of the previous initial state.

 As a puzzle, the Master Edition is actually simpler than the original Rubik's Magic.
 With more hinges, the player can work on one part, mostly ignoring the other parts.
 The minimal solution involves 16 quarter-turn moves.
 There are multiple solutions.
-The puzzle was an official World Cube Association (WCA) event from 2003-2012.
+The puzzle was an official World Cube Association (WCA) event from 2003 to 2012.